oasis-tcs/odata-specs/odata-protocol/8 Header Fields.md

 empty string indicating the target of the error, for example, the name of the property in error.
-- `details`: optional, potentially empty collection of structured instances with `code`, `message`, and `target` following the rules above.
+- `details`: optional, potentially empty collection of instances of structured types with `code`, `message`, and `target` following the rules above.
-- `innererror`: optional structured instance with service-defined content.
+- `innererror`: optional instance of structured type with service-defined content.

 Service implementations SHOULD carefully consider which information to include in production environments to guard against potential security